 School Holiday is the period when students have more time to pursue their interests and recharge their mental selves.
-If your child has an interest in coding but could not find the time during regular school days to learn, we offer a 4 half-day Bootcamp for them to pick it up.
-Should your child prefer to recharge their mental self and interact with their peers, they could join us on our themed day camps.
+We offer themed day camps to interest kids utilising various learning platforms.
 Each holiday will have new and interesting themes for kids to gain new knowledge, outside of their academic studies, through fun and play!
 Check us out each holiday for more fun for your kids!

 Join us each holiday for a themed camp to engage and recharge your child's mind.
 Away from academics, students are engaged in various learning platforms to learn more about what is going on around them.
 Learning through fun-filled activities will help kids to remember better and relax their minds.

 WhatsApp us and join us this holiday!